 1. Quality Policy

 The quality policy sets out the organisation's commitment to quality, its overall intentions, and direction concerning quality.
 It's usually drafted by top management and communicated throughout the organisation.
+It should be a guiding principle infused into the company culture.
+Think beyond "We strive for quality."

 2. Quality objectives